carmelosantana/Path-of-Exile-Tips-List/README.md

 ### 📜 40% quality

 You need armor, weapons, maps or flasks with total quality of 40% or more for this recipe to work.
 For example, if I want 1 armorer’s scrap, I will sell chest armor with 16% quality + boots with 15% quality + helm with 12% quality.
 The same applies for flasks, weapons, maps and skill gems.
+Refer to [Vendor Recipe System](https://pathofexile.gamepedia.com/Vendor_recipe_system) if you need a full breakdown of the recipe functionality.

 ```text
 * Weapons > Blacksmith’s Whetstone